• Skip to primary navigation

 Moraine Lake Rockpile

 Moraine Lake is absolutely gorgeous, which is why it’s one of the most trafficked hikes in Banff.
-Starting in 2023, the Moraine Lake road will be closed to personal vehicles.
+Note that the Moraine Lake road is closed to personal vehicles.
 Unfortunately, this means you have limited options to arrive.
 We recommend booking a shuttle with the Moraine Lake Bus Company – not only are they the only company to offer sunrise shuttles (gotta get those epic shots for the ‘Gram!), but they are also the only company that lets you pre-book your return journey (so that you don’t have to wait).

 Another other option is to cycle to Moraine Lake.
 It’s a 14 km (one-way) journey with beautiful vistas along the way.
 There are bicycle racks at the lake to lock your bike up.
 Parks Canada does not recommend hiking or walking the 14 km to Moraine Lake.